effektif/user-docs/docs/forms.rst

    Date field configuration

-User fields also have a `Candidates` option that you can use to choose which users can be selected:
+User fields also have a `Candidates` option that you can use to choose which users you can assign:

 .. figure:: /_static/images/forms/builder-user.png